Kīnaʻu: Life

 During the early years of Kamehameha III, he was seen to be indifferent to his duties as king and spend his time pursuing leisure instead of ruling, according to the missionaries.
 She felt she had to take full duty of a monarch, but soon became disheartened and at length came to Laura Fish Judd, the wife of Gerrit P. Judd, and said: "I am in sore straits and heavy hearted, and I have come to tell you my thought.
 I am quite discouraged and cannot bear this burden any longer.
 I wish to throw away my rank and title and responsibility together, bring my family here, and live with you; or, we will take our families and go away together."
 Mrs. Judd referred her to the story of Esther, and pointed out to her that she must be strong and accept the responsibility of Regent of the nation for the sake of her people.

 Kīnaʻu and Kamehameha III argued over government policies.
 Kīnaʻu favored the policies recommended by the missionaries and was not as tolerant of other religions as her predecessor, Kaʻahumanu.
 She strengthened the land tenure of the Crown Lands by written and official proclamation.
 Kamehameha III resented the lessened power of the king who no longer had sole power to give and take land at will.
 He wanted the old ways for his people.
 Eventually they resolved their differences and formed a new government.
 Now there was a King, a Kuhina Nui, and a Counsel of Chiefs.

 Her two sons from her third husband who had survived to adulthood ascended as kings of Hawaiʻi: the younger Alexander Liholiho as Kamehameha IV and then Lot Kapuāiwa as Kamehameha V. Her only daughter Victoria Kamāmalu became Kuhina Nui as Kaʻahumanu IV.

-Her widower Mataio Kekūanāoa became Kuhina Nui from 1863 until August 24, 1864, the last holder of that position when it was dissolved by the 1864 Constitution of the Kingdom of Hawaiʻi.
+Her widower, Mataio Kekūanaōʻa, became Kuhina Nui from 1863 until August 24, 1864, the last holder of that position when it was dissolved by the 1864 Constitution of the Kingdom of Hawaiʻi.

 Kaʻahumanu II died of the mumps at Honolulu, Oʻahu on April 4, 1839.

 Her funeral was held on July 7 at Kawaiahaʻo Church and she was buried in the Pohukaina Mausoleum on the grounds of ʻIolani Palace.
 British Admiral Edward Belcher attended and described her funeral in detail.

 Her remains were later transported along with those of other royals in a midnight torchlight procession on October 30, 1865, to the newly constructed Mauna ʻAla Royal Mausoleum up in the Nuʻuanu Valley.